NI election is a last resort, says Iain Duncan Smith

 The most recent assembly election in May resulted in Sinn Féin winning the most seats for the first time.

-That meant the party's vice-president Michelle O'Neill was entitled to the role of first minister.
+That meant Ms O'Neill was entitled to the role of first minister.

+The DUP was the second-biggest party but it refused to nominate a deputy first minister, meaning a ruling executive for Northern Ireland could not be formed.